MassMesh/autoygg/SPEC.md

     * Return access error if ACL check fails
     * Remove lease from leases, teardown lease, and return success.
 Return 404 if lease doesn't exist
   * ACL Check Routine:
-    * If blacklist entry exists with client IP
+    * If denylist entry exists with client IP
       * Return access error
-    * If WhitelistEnabled=true and whitelist entry does not exist with client IP
+    * If AllowlistEnabled=true and allowlist entry does not exist with client IP
       * Return access error

 # Client Operating Model